 A cliche, to be certain, but for good reason but the cocoa tree (Theobroma cacao) is what ultimately brings us that luxury we know as chocolate.
 Perhaps, I don’t even need to expend much energy convincing you of this, but for arguments sake, let me just share the highlights of why eating dark chocolate is a tasty PMS relief hack.

-While we’re on the subject of endorphins, exercise has been scientifically proven to help alleviate aches associated with PMS over time.
-We also know it’s a stress-buster.
+While we’re on the subject of endorphins, exercise has been scientifically proven to help alleviate body aches associated with menstrual cycle pain over time.
+We also know it’s a stress-buster so exercising is simple, cost-effective PMS hack!

 Endorphins during exercise are released from the hypothalamus in your brain.
 I hesitate to quote Elle Woods from the 2008 movie Legally Blonde, but she really did say it best!
 She expressed her reasoning to defend a woman suspected of murder and she said,”Exercise gives you endorphins.
 Endorphins make you happy.
 Happy people just don’t shoot their husbands!
 They just don’t.”

 The opiate receptors in the brain interact with the released endorphins and through this process, we then perceive pain in a different, lesser way.
-I know that when we are cramping or menstruating, the last thing most of us want to do is work out, or lift kettle bells, or go to a hot, sweaty yoga class… but the truth of it is that your body will respond positively and you’ll walk away feeling much better than when you started.
-You can do something gentle too, it doesn’t have to be full-on heart-stopping aerobics, just move.
+I know that when we are cramping or menstruating, the last thing most of us want to do is work out, or lift kettlebells, or go to a hot, sweaty yoga class… but the truth of it is that your body will respond positively and you’ll walk away feeling much better than when you started.
+You can do something gentle too, it doesn’t have to be full-on heart-stopping aerobics, just move and use exercise as a PMS hack as often as you can.

 4. Oogasma.
 Orgasmo.
 Orgasme.

 In whatever language, the blessed orgasm is sure to be a hit!
-Similar to the previous section regarding the release of endorphins and the immediate after-effect (a reduction in perceived pain), the Big O serves as an analgesic.
-You can’t feel pain when you feel pleasure, it’s pretty simple.
+Similar to the previous section regarding the release of endorphins and the immediate after-effect (a reduction in perceived pain), the Big O serves as an analgesic and therefore a free and easy PMS hack!

 There is almost no limit to the uses for essential oils (EOs) and PMS is no exception.
 Lavender oil is an easy way to make your home smell fresh while also reducing anxiety, pain, bloating and even depression.

 Helichrysum or Frankincense are two other essential oils to consider.
-A drop or two rubbed into the bottom of your feet makes for a convenient way to take care of yourself because you will get the benefits as these go into your blood stream, long after you’ve put your socks on and gone about your day.
+A drop or two rubbed into the bottom of your feet makes for a convenient way to take care of yourself because you will get the benefits as these go into your bloodstream, long after you’ve put your socks on and gone about your day.
 As with most things, essential oils are not meant to cure a disease, but they’re easy to keep in your purse and apply (or sniff) during the day.
-The aromatic oils go into your blood stream instantly so do not underestimate the power of EOs.
+The aromatic oils go into your bloodstream instantly so do not underestimate the power of EOs.
+A little bottle of this or that (or both) offer you a “PMS Hack” that come with other fringe benefits.

 If raspberry leaf tea doesn’t completely cure your monthly issues, just a cup should take down severe cramp pain to a dull roar!
 For decades, women have known that raspberries will help with lady problems!
-The extracts and phytochemical in this fruit help because they are antispasmodic and anti-inflammatory in nature.
+The extracts and phytochemical in this fruit help because they are antispasmodic and anti-inflammatory so they are a good PMS hack.
 Just a note of caution, raspberries contain some natural salicylates and you should know this in case you are allergic to aspirin.

 If you’ve seen any herbs or EOs here that you want to try, please be sure to check with your practitioner before adding to your drug regimen.
 Use common sense and caution if you are pregnant, nursing or have young ones nearby.